Gun Range Etiquette

 Etiquette is a word that isn’t in use as much as it once was.
 Etiquette is a set of rules, spoken and unspoken, which we all agree to live by as a culture because we’ve found, through trial and error, that everybody is happier if you chew with your mouth closed or something similar.

 There is etiquette inside the gun culture as well.
 If you’ve ever taken a firearms safety course or some manner of firearms training, chances are you’ve heard the rules of gun safety.
 Knowing the rules is one thing.
-Putting them into practice, however, is big part of the etiquette of the gun range.
+Putting them into practice, however, is big part of gun range etiquette.
 Following the rules of gun safety helps us and everyone around us stay safe and have a good time.

 Gun Range Etiquette Starts With Safety